 Recipe note:

-If you let the sauce cool for too long, it will start to get sticky and firm up.
+As the sauce cools, it can start to firm up.
 If that happens, simply reheat it and it will loosen up again.

 Did you make this recipe?
 Please let me know how you liked it in the comments below!
 Thank you!